What is an Osteotomy?

 Preparing for Your Appointment

 At The Spine Hospital at the Neurological Institute of New York, Drs.
-Michael G. Kaiser, Peter D. Angevine, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C.E.
+Michael G. Kaiser, Peter D. Angevine, Christopher E. Mandigo, Patrick C. Reid and Richard C.E.
 Anderson (Pediatric) are experts on the posterior column osteotomy and other deformity correction procedures.